Releasing new versions

 Checkout the release stable branch

-git checkout release/x.y-stable
+git checkout release/x.y-stable. -

 Update

-suffix, leaving a clean version number likex.y.z
+.decidim-versionby removing the.rcNsuffix, leaving a clean version number likex.y.z -

 Run

-, this will update all references to the new version. -
+bin/rake update_versions, this will update all references to the new version. -

 Run

-, this will update all theGemfile.lock
+bin/rake bundle, this will update all theGemfile.lockfiles -

 Run

-, this will update the JavaScript bundle. -
+bin/rake webpack, this will update the JavaScript bundle. -

 Commit all the changes:

-git add . && git commit -m "Bump to v0.XX.0 final version" && git push origin release/x.y-stable
+git add . && git commit -m "Bump to v0.XX.0 final version" && git push origin release/x.y-stable. -

 Create the PR for the new version.